linnarsson-lab/loom-viewer/README.md

 ![Cortex Heatmap](/docs/Cortex-heatmap.png)
 # Loom Viewer

-Loom is

-* `.loom`, an efficient file format for large omics datasets
-* `loompy`, a Python library for creating and working with data in `.loom` format.
-* `loom-viewer`, a web app for browsing large single-cell RNA-seq datasets
+The loom-viewer is a web app to visualize single cell sequencing data from loom files.

+*** This repository is no longer maintainted by its authors ***

-This repository is the loom-viewer part.
-Read more about .loom and loompy [here](https://github.com/linnarsson-lab/loompy).
+Read more about the .loom file format and the loompy package [here](https://github.com/linnarsson-lab/loompy).

 ## Installation